microsoft/semantic-kernel/docs/decisions/0048-agent-chat-serialization.md

 deciders: bentho, matthewbolanos
 ---

-# Agent-Chat Serialization / Deserialization
+# `AgentChat` Serialization / Deserialization

 ## Context and Problem Statement

-{Describe the context and problem statement, e.g., in free form using two to three sentences or in the form of an illustrative story.
+Users of the _Agent Framework_ are unable to store and later retrieve conversation state when using an `AgentChat` to coordinate `Agent` interactions.
+This limits the ability for an agent conversation to single use as it must be maintained with memory of the process that initiated the conversation.

-You may want to articulate the problem in form of a question and add links to collaboration boards or issue management systems.}
+Formalizing a mechanism that supports serialization and deserialization of any `AgentChat` class provides an avenue to capture and restore state across multiple sessions as well as compute boundaries.

 #### Non-Goals
-- Manage agent definitions
+- **Manage agent definition:** An `Agent` definition shall not be captured as part of the conversation state.  `Agent` instances will not be produced when deserializing the state of an `AgentChat` class.
-- Manage secrets or api-keys
+- **Manage secrets or api-keys:** Secrets / api-keys are required when producing an `Agent` instance.
+Managing this type of sensitive data is out-of-scope due to security considerations.

 ## Cases
 - Same agents present in chat